appwrite/awesome-appwrite/README.md

 * **Login Page App with React and Appwrite** -  Created an App with complete tutorial [Source Code](https://github.com/kunals131/Login-App-With-Appwrite)

+* **Pastebin Clone built with Appwrite** -  A simple pastebin clone built in React with Appwrite using Google OAuth for Authentication [Source Code](https://github.com/dro-1/appwrite-pastebin-clone)

 Share your apps here! send a pull request!

 ## Playgrounds and Snippets